christian-carnate/christian-carnate.github.io/_posts/2023-12-30-CompTIA-Trifecta.md

 ---
-title: Completing the CompTIA A+, Network+, and Security+ in 11 Months
+title: How to Pass the CompTIA A+, Network+, and Security+
 date: 2023-12-31 00:07:30 -1000
 categories: [Certifications, CompTIA]
 tags: [certifications, CompTIA]